-Agrawal, H, Umapathi, U, Kovacs, R, Johannes, F, Chen, HT, Mueller, S & Baudisch, P 2015, 'Protopiper: Physically sketching room-sized objects at actual scale', UIST 2015 - Proceedings of the 28th Annual ACM Symposium on User Interface Software and Technology, ACM Symposium on User Interface Software and Technology, ACM, USA, pp. 427-436.View/Download from: UTS OPUS or Publisher's site
+Agrawal, H, Umapathi, U, Kovacs, R, Johannes, F, Chen, HT, Mueller, S & Baudisch, P 2015, 'Protopiper: Physically sketching room-sized objects at actual scale', UIST 2015 - Proceedings of the 28th Annual ACM Symposium on User Interface Software and Technology, ACM Symposium on User Interface Software and Technology, ACM, USA, pp. 427-436.View/Download from: Publisher's site

 Physical sketching of 3D wireframe models using a handheld plastic extruder allows users to explore the design space of 3D models efficiently.
 Unfortunately, the scale of these devices limits users? design explorations to small-scale objects.
 We present protopiper, a computer aided, hand-held fabrication device that allows users to sketch room-sized objects at actual scale.
 The key idea behind protopiper is that it forms adhesive tape into tubes as its main building material, rather than extruded plastic or photopolymer lines.
 Since the resulting tubes are hollow they offer excellent strength-to-weight ratio, and thus scale well to large structures.
 Since the tape is pre-coated with adhesive it connects into tubes quickly, unlike extruded plastic that would require heating and cooling in the kilowatt range.
 We demonstrate protopiper?s use through several demo objects, ranging from more constructive objects, such as furniture, to more decorative objects, such as statues.
 In our exploratory user study, 16 participants created objects based on their own ideas.
 They rated the device as being "useful for creative exploration", "its ability to sketch at actual scale helped judge fit", and "fun to use.".

-Beyer, D, Gurevich, S, Mueller, S, Chen, HT & Baudisch, P 2015, 'Platener: Low-fidelity fabrication of 3D objects by substituting 3D print with laser-cut plates', Conference on Human Factors in Computing Systems - Proceedings, International Conference on Human Factors in Computing Systems, ACM, Seoul, Republic of Korea, pp. 1799-1806.View/Download from: UTS OPUS or Publisher's site
+Beyer, D, Gurevich, S, Mueller, S, Chen, HT & Baudisch, P 2015, 'Platener: Low-fidelity fabrication of 3D objects by substituting 3D print with laser-cut plates', Conference on Human Factors in Computing Systems - Proceedings, International Conference on Human Factors in Computing Systems, ACM, Seoul, Republic of Korea, pp. 1799-1806.View/Download from: Publisher's site

 © Copyright 2015 ACM.
 This paper presents Platener, a system that allows quickly fabricating intermediate design iterations of 3D models, a process also known as low-fidelity fabrication.
 Platener achieves its speed-up by extracting straight and curved plates from the 3D model and substituting them with laser cut parts of the same size and thickness.
 Only the regions that are of relevance to the current design iteration are executed as full-detail 3D prints.
 Platener connects the parts it has created by automatically inserting joints.
 To help fast assembly it engraves instructions.
 Platener allows users to customize substitution results by (1) specifying fidelity-speed tradeoffs, (2) choosing whether or not to convert curved surfaces to plates bent using heat, and (3) specifying the conversion of individual plates and joints interactively.
 Platener is designed to best preserve the fidelity of func- Tional objects, such as casings and mechanical tools, all of which contain a large percentage of straight/rectilinear elements.
 Compared to other low-fab systems, such as faBrickator and WirePrint, Platener better preserves the stability and functionality of such objects: The resulting assemblies have fewer parts and the parts have the same size and thickness as in the 3D model.
 To validate our system, we converted 2,250 3D models downloaded from a 3D model site (Thingiverse).
 Platener achieves a speed-up of 10x or more for 39.9% of all objects.

-Mueller, S, Beyer, D, Mohr, T, Gurevich, S, Teibrich, A, Pfisterer, L, Guenther, K, Frohnhofen, J, Chen, HT, Baudisch, P, Im, S & Guimbretière, F 2015, 'Low-fidelity fabrication: Speeding up design iteration of 3D objects', Conference on Human Factors in Computing Systems - Proceedings, International Conference on Human Factors in Computing Systems, ACM, Seoul, Republic of Korea, pp. 327-330.View/Download from: UTS OPUS or Publisher's site
+Mueller, S, Beyer, D, Mohr, T, Gurevich, S, Teibrich, A, Pfisterer, L, Guenther, K, Frohnhofen, J, Chen, HT, Baudisch, P, Im, S & Guimbretière, F 2015, 'Low-fidelity fabrication: Speeding up design iteration of 3D objects', Conference on Human Factors in Computing Systems - Proceedings, International Conference on Human Factors in Computing Systems, ACM, Seoul, Republic of Korea, pp. 327-330.View/Download from: Publisher's site

 Low-fidelity fabrication systems speed up rapid prototyping by printing intermediate versions of a prototype as fast, low-fidelity previews.
 Only the final version is fabricated as a full high-fidelity 3D print.
 This allows designers to iterate more quickly-achieving a better design in less time.
 Depending on what is currently being tested, low-fidelity fabrication is implemented in different ways: (1) faBrickator allows for a modular approach by substituting sub-volumes of the 3D model with building blocks.
 (2) WirePrint allows for quickly testing the shape of an object, such as the ergonomic fit, by printing wireframe structures.
 (3) Platener preserves the technical function by substituting 3D print with laser-cut plates of the same size and thickness.
 At our CHI'15 interactivity booth, we give a combined live demo of all three low-fidelity fabrication systems- putting special focus on our new low-fidelity fabrication system Platener (paper at CHI'15).

-Umapathi, U, Chen, HT, Mueller, S, Wall, L, Seufert, A & Baudisch, P 2015, 'LaserStacker: Fabricating 3D Objects by Laser Cutting and Welding', UIST 2015 - Proceedings of the 28th Annual ACM Symposium on User Interface Software and Technology, ACM Symposium on User Interface Software and Technology, ACM, USA, pp. 575-582.View/Download from: UTS OPUS or Publisher's site
+Umapathi, U, Chen, HT, Mueller, S, Wall, L, Seufert, A & Baudisch, P 2015, 'LaserStacker: Fabricating 3D Objects by Laser Cutting and Welding', UIST 2015 - Proceedings of the 28th Annual ACM Symposium on User Interface Software and Technology, ACM Symposium on User Interface Software and Technology, ACM, USA, pp. 575-582.View/Download from: Publisher's site

 Laser cutters are useful for rapid prototyping because they are fast.
 However, they only produce planar 2D geometry.
 One approach to creating non-planar objects is to cut the object in horizontal slices and to stack and glue them.
 This approach, however, requires manual effort for the assembly and time for the glue to set, defeating the purpose of using a fast fabrication tool.
 We propose eliminating the assembly step with our system LaserStacker.
 The key idea is to use the laser cutter to not only cut but also to weld.
 Users place not one acrylic sheet, but a stack of acrylic sheets into their cutter.
 In a single process, LaserStacker cuts each individual layer to shape (through all layers above it), welds layers by melting material at their interface, and heals undesired cuts in higher layers.
 When users take out the object from the laser cutter, it is already assembled.
 To allow users to model stacked objects efficiently, we built an extension to a commercial 3D editor (SketchUp) that provides tools for defining which parts should be connected and which remain loose.
 When users hit the export button, LaserStacker converts the 3D model into cutting, welding, and healing instructions for the laser cutter.
 We show how LaserStacker not only allow making static objects, such as architectural models, but also objects with moving parts and simple mechanisms, such as scissors, a simple pinball machine, and a mechanical toy with gears.